AP Top 25 Takeaways: Back door to the College Football Playoff is likely to be blocked this season

 LSU’s Jaylen Daniels is the leader in the clubhouse for the Heisman Trophy, but Penix and Oregon’s Bo Nix will have the last word.

-Make no mistake, Daniels is worthy with more than 3,800 yards passing and 1,100 rushing.
-But Heisman winners on teams that lose three games and don’t play championship weekend have been rare.
+Make no mistake, Daniels is worthy, with more than 3,800 yards passing and 1,100 rushing.
+But Heisman winners on teams that lose three games and don’t play on championship weekend have been rare.
 Lamar Jackson of Louisville in 2016 was the last.

 Nix and Penix will have huge stages and massive games to make a final pitch to voters on Friday.